laiyingwong/Creating-a-Server-with-Node.js-and-Express/README.md

 ## 👏 Credits

-This project is based on <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU">Node.js Crash Course Tutorial</a>
+This project is based on <a href="https://www.youtube.com/playlist?list=PL4cUxeGkcC9jsz4LDYc6kv3ymONOKxwBU">Node.js Crash Course Tutorial</a> by The Net Ninja.

- by The Net Ninja.
+The Spongebob GIFs are from <a href="https://tenor.com/search/spongebob-gifs">Tenor</a>.